AIO1/PrimeNGTableReusableComponent/README.md

 - **actionColumnName** (string): The column name were the action buttons will appear.
 Default value is: "Actions".
 - **actionsColumnAligmentRight** (boolean): By default true, it can be changed to false to make the actions column appear in the left part of the table, instead that on the right.
 - **actionsColumnFrozen:** (boolean): By default true.
 If true, it will freeze the actions column so that if the table is scrolled horizontally, it will remain visible.
+- **actionsColumnResizable:** (boolean): By default false.
+If true, it will allow the user to resize the actions column.

 ### 4.6 Predifined filters